-Observation, participation, and directed teaching in an approved school setting in the metropolitan Atlanta area will be carried out under the supervision of a selected supervising early childhood teacher and University personnel.
+Observation, participation and directed teaching in an approved school setting will be carried out under the supervision of a selected supervising early childhood teacher and University personnel.
 A seminar with the University supervisor is scheduled throughout the semester of the student teaching experience.
 Assessment will focus on preparation and teaching procedures.
 Prerequisite: Completion of all courses and at least one part of the GACE test.

-Education (EDU)
+EDUCTION (EDU)